matthewcornell/hub-data/README.md

 1. Use `connect_hub()` to get a `HubConnection` object for a local hub directory.
 (NB: Currently we only support connecting to local hub directories and not S3 hubs.
 We anticipate adding support for the latter shortly.)
 2. Call `HubConnection.get_dataset()` to get a pyarrow [Dataset](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) for the hub's model output directory.
-3. Work with the data by calling functions directly on the dataset, or use [Dataset.to_table()](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html#pyarrow.dataset.Dataset.to_table) to get read the data into a https://arrow.apache.org/docs/python/generated/pyarrow.Table.html .
+3. Work with the data by calling functions directly on the dataset, or use [Dataset.to_table()](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html#pyarrow.dataset.Dataset.to_table) to read the data into a [pyarrow Table](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html) .
 You can use pyarrow's [compute functions](https://arrow.apache.org/docs/python/compute.html) or convert the table to another format, such as [polars](https://docs.pola.rs/api/python/dev/reference/api/polars.from_arrow.html) or [pandas](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html#pyarrow.Table.to_pandas).

 For example, here is code to count the number of rows total in the `test/hubs/flu-metrocast` test hub.